Further Phased Expansion of Onsite Workforce at the National Personnel Records Center (NPRC) is Underway

 What is NPRC’s operating status?

-Community spread of Covid-19 in the St. Louis area has declined and local public health metrics now meet NARA’s standards for expanding the on-site workforce at NPRC.
-On March 8, 2021, NPRC increased its on-site staffing to 20 percent of the workforce.
+Community spread of Covid-19 in the St. Louis area has continued to decline and local public health metrics now meet NARA’s standards for further expanding the on-site workforce at NPRC.
+On March 29, 2021, NPRC increased its on-site staffing to 25 percent of the workforce.
 This will enable the Center to respond more quickly to emergency requests and service a larger number of requests than it has over the past several months.
 However, because it is still operating far below its pre-pandemic capacity, many other requests will continue to be delayed.

 How do I submit an emergency request?